 and is critical for certain cooler climates.
 That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit.
 As peculiar as it may seem, during cold weather, a heat pump is purposed to extract heat from the outdoors and use it to heat the inside air.
 Even when it feels cold outside, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to increase the inside temperature high enough to stay warm.
 So while a heat pump may be great during the winter months for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

 In many areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
 This is a fantastic alternative for specific northern areas, but more land must be available in order to install the essential piping for a geothermal system.

 Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up purchasing a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.

-If you can’t decide which system would best fit your needs, call Service Experts Heating & Air Conditioning to schedule
+If you can’t decide which system would best fit your needs, call Stevenson Service Experts to schedule

 a free in-home quote.
 We are available to answer any and all of your questions to help you make the right decision for your home.